KeystoneTeam/KeystoneEditor/README.md

 Contributing
 --------------
 If you'd like to contribute something to Keystone Editor, you're free to do so.
+Any methods you change or add require javadoc comments saying what they do.
 Not all changes will be accepted.
 If you're unsure if your suggestion fits the mod, [open an issue](https://github.com/KeystoneTeam/KeystoneEditor/issues) to discuss it first!

 Compilation
 --------------